G-structure/rat/plan.md

 ### Executive Summary

 RAT is a high-performance terminal-based ACP (Agent Client Protocol) client written in Rust, leveraging tachyonfx for stunning visual effects.
-The project creates a unified interface for interacting with multiple AI coding agents (Claude Code and Gemini CLI) through a standardized protocol, providing a superior alternative to traditional terminal interactions with rich visual feedback, structured edit reviews, and seamless agent switching.
+The project creates a unified interface for interacting with multiple AI coding agents (Claude Code and Gemini CLI) through a standardized protocol, providing a superior alternative to traditional terminal interactions with rich visual feedback, structured edit reviews, and **multi-agent control capabilities**.

+RAT enables developers to manage and control multiple agents simultaneously - switching between different agents for different tasks, running parallel sessions, and maintaining multiple concurrent conversations with different AI models.

 ### Project Architecture